yeofrancis/yeofrancis/README.md

 - 🤔 I’m looking to collaborate on Azure Cloud and Python projects
 - 👯 I’ll love provision cloud resources using Azure Verified Module / Terraform / Terragrunt
 - 🥅 2025 Goals: to achieve AZ-305 and acquire proficiency in Azure Networking and AKS.
 Good understanding in Azure AI, AI Agents, Agentic AI and MCPs.
-- :gift_heart: Share and Provide to communities
+- :gift_heart: Learning to Share and Provide to communities
-- 💬 Try me about anything on Securities Investment and Operation
+- 💬 Try me about anything on Securities Investment and Custodian Bank Operation
 - 😄 Pronouns: Nothin can't be learn.
 Build it and they will come
-- ⚡ Fun and Relax time: Join me in a Street Fighter game or a drinking session.
+- ⚡ Fun and Relax time: Join me in a Street Fighter game, a full Taichi movement or a karaoke session.

 <h1 align="left">Language and Tools</h1>